ManimCommunity/manim/docs/source/installation/windows.rst

 .. note::

-   We have received reports of problems caused by using the version of Python that can be installed from the Windows Store.
+   We have received reports of problems caused by using the Windows Store version of Python.
 At this point, we recommend staying away from the Windows Store version.
 Instead, install Python directly from the
    `official website <https://www.python.org>`__.